|About Justin Hakuta|

-Ali Wong’s no-holds-barred style means even her husband and daughter aren’t spared from her stand-up content.
+Ali Wong’s no-holds-barred style means even her husband and kids aren’t spared from her stand-up content.
 Hakuta is perhaps the biggest Ali Wong fan out there, even if he makes up more than half of her subject matter.

-And like every supportive husband married to a comedian, Hakuta makes a good test subject for Wong’s new material, including taking centre stage in her hit, Hard Knock Wife.
+And like every supportive husband married to a comedian, Hakuta makes a good test subject for Wong’s new material, including taking center stage in her hit, Hard Knock Wife.